 - 1 tbsp Sriracha (or Sambal Oelek chili paste)

-- In a blender add the pineapple juice, pineapple chunks, soy sauce, brown sugar, ketchup, sherry, honey, ginger, garlic, sesame oil, Sriracha and pulse several times.
-Reserve 1 1/2 cups for basting.
+- In a bowl, add the pineapple juice, soy sauce, brown sugar, ketchup, sherry, honey, ginger, garlic, sesame oil, Sriracha, stirring to combine.
+Reserve half for basting.

 - Place chicken in a resealable bag or container.
 Pour the marinade over, squeeze air out and seal.
-Refrigerate over night.
+Refrigerate 2 hours.

 - Preheat grill to medium-high (350°F) OR set up and light the smoker according to the manufacturer’s instructions and preheat it to medium (350°F).

-- Place chicken on cleaned grill and baste with reserved marinade.
-Grill chicken for 6 minutes per side, covered.
-After 3 minutes turn each piece a quarter turn for cross grill marks.
+- Place chicken on cleaned, oiled grill and baste with reserved marinade.
+Grill chicken for 3 minutes per side, covered.
+After 1 1/2 minutes turn each piece a quarter turn for cross grill marks.
 Flip over, baste again and continue cooking.
 You want to check and have an internal temperature of 165°F.